ManotLuijiu/dfp_external_storage/README.md

 # DFP External Storage

+> **😊 Thanks!**
+>
+> If you find this code useful, please help me (https://github.com/sponsors/developmentforpeople) to keep it updated, improved and safe.
+Thank you very very much for your help 🫶!

 Simplest cloud file management for Frappe / ERPNext.
 S3 compatible external bucket can be assigned per Frappe folder, allowing you to fine-tune the location of your Frappe / ERPNext "File"s: within local filesystem or to exteral S3 bucket.

 [![Frappe files within S3 buckets](https://github.com/developmentforpeople/dfp_external_storage/assets/47140294/e762a286-b2c7-4a9b-a7e3-486b9a0892d6)](https://www.youtube.com/embed/2uTnWZxhtug)